junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Says who?"
 She struggles more violently.

-"The Word of the God," Metatron grins at her, not letting her go.
+"The Word of the God," Metatron smiles, faking a friendly façade, not letting her go.
 "You'll become a part of greater good.
 Heaven will appreciate your sacrifice."

 The Cupid quiets for a short while, staring at him, searching his face, not believing.
 "You?
 You expect me to believe *you* are going to be the one who will save Heaven?"

 "Hey, that hurts.
 Don't judge a book by its cover!"
-Metatron protests, slipping the angel blade into his palm.
+Metatron protests, slipping the angel blade into his empty palm.

 "I'm not judging, I just know."
 Gail eyes the blade, getting hers ready too.
-"One tiny little unimportant thing about Cupid's special ability, that no other angel master as well as we do, is that we work with love day in and day out, we see love in people and foster them.
-And you, Scribe, I don't see any love in you, not to Heaven, not to humans, only to yourself.
+"One tiny little unimportant thing about Cupid's special ability that no other angel master as well as we do: we work with love day in and day out, we see love in people and foster them.
+And you, *Scribe*, I don't see any love in you, not to Heaven, not to humans, only to yourself.
 You are not trying to save Heaven, you just want to save yourself.
 So, no, I'm not going to sacrifice *my* bow for someone like *you*."

 Metatron sighs.
-"I really don't want this get bloody, but you're not giving me much options."
+"I really don't want this to get bloody, but you're not giving me much options."

-Gail raises her blade quickly, but Metatron strikes even quicker.
+Gail raises her blade quickly, but Metatron strikes even faster.

-Before the Cupid gets the blade in place for a self-defense, Metatron's blade already buries into her body.
+Before the Cupid gets the blade in place for self-defense, Metatron's blade already buries into her body.

 "You could have made it easier for both of us, but no, you just have to make it bloody.
 This one is not on me, it's on you.
-I tried."
-Metatron says as he watches the lights burning out in Gail's body.
-The Cupid's bow shows as a tattoo in her right palm.
+I tried," Metatron says as he watches the lights burning out in Gail's body.
+The Cupid's bow emerges as a tattoo in her right palm.

 Metatron cuts off her hand and throws it into the same interdimensional pocket with the heart.

-"Two done, one to go."
-Metatron wipes the blade on Gail's cloth and puts it back into his sleeve.
-He turns around, looking at the sky in the north -- Lebanon, Kansas's direction, talking to the air.
+"Two down, one to go."
+Metatron wipes the blade on Gail's clothes and puts it back into his sleeve.
+He turns around, looking at the sky to the north -- Lebanon, Kansas's direction, talking to the air.
 "How are you doing, Dean?
 Chop, chop.
 I need it happen *now*."

 <br>